-Learn to express polite wishes, suggestions, and advice in Spanish using key phrases like "Me gustaría" (I would like), "Querría" (I would want), and "Debería" (I should), mastering their conditional forms plus infinitive verbs for everyday conversation.
+Learn to express wishes, polite requests, and suggestions using key phrases like "Me gustaría" (I would like), "Querría" (I would want), and "Debería" (I should), combined with infinitive verbs for respectful and effective communication.

 1. The phrase me gustaría + infinitive is used to express wishes.